 Don’t Drill Holes in the Road

 This is probably the number one no-no, especially amongst those who plow the roads.
 When the snow is deep, it’s easier to just drill holes on the road but this can create big problems.
 The weight of the snow pushes water up through the hole, which will flood the road.
 The issues happen when the water on the road starts to freeze; then, when driving over it, you break through the top layer of the ice, which has water between it and the main section of ice.
 This can cause you to get stuck, as well as damage to your vehicle from chunks of ice wreaking havoc on your brakes and other parts located under your vehicle.

-One of the things that irritates a lot of ice road users is the amount of litter that can turn up out there.
-Usually it isn’t highly visible trash like cans or bottles, but the stuff that is not as visible, like fishing line or ziplock bags.
+One of the things that irritate a lot of ice road users is the amount of litter that can turn up out there.
+Usually, it isn’t highly visible trash like cans or bottles, but the stuff that is not as visible, like fishing lines or ziplock bags.
 I know it should really go without saying and it does for most people I think but our lakes are so beautiful so please do your part to not create any litter on the ice.
 Please pick everything up!
 Pack out what you brought in.

 Watch Where You Park

 When it comes to parking along the ice roads, there are a few things that you should consider.
 If there is any fresh snow on the ground, the people that have the contracts to plow the roads will probably be making the rounds to keep the roads cleared before any snow drifts start to form.

 Do not park on the side of the road to prevent them from doing their job, especially on the main road.
 If you do, you should not be upset if you are snowed in.
 The best bet may be to stay with your vehicle and be prepared to move it if you see a plow truck coming.

 Space Yourselves out